Hiring Hacks to Accelerate Your Recruitment Process

 With the stat on applications we just mentioned fresh in your mind, it pays to take a closer look at your application process and cut out any steps that aren’t completely essential.

-Make sure you aren’t requiring candidates to do duplicate work, like filling out their basic personal details on the first page and then entering them again in the resume section.
+Make sure you don’t require candidates to do duplicate work, like filling out their basic personal details on the first page and then entering them again in the resume section.
 Whenever possible, allow document uploads (like a PDF resume and cover letter) instead of forcing candidates to copy and paste their application materials into a text-entry box.

 2. Rethink paid ads

-Unpopular opinion: paid job ads on LinkedIn sites can slow down your hiring process.
+Unpopular opinion: Paid job ads on sites like LinkedIn can slow down your hiring process.

 Do such ads have value?
 Absolutely, especially when you’re looking to reach candidates who are outside your typical talent pool.
 But they can also considerably increase the volume of applications you receive, many of which will come from candidates who are applying for anything and everything regardless of their qualifications.
 That adds work for your recruiting team.